nweissberg/nweissberg/README.md

 2. **AR Miniature**: Description of project B and its features.
 [AR APP](https://casinha3d.web.app/) 🧊
 3. **Video Reel**: Description of project C and its features.
 [YouTube](https://www.youtube.com/watch?v=Vqe4LSGmwOg) 🎞️

-For a complete list of my projects, please visit [my portfolio](https://nyco3d.com). 🎯

 ## Get in Touch 🖖

 I'm always open to new opportunities, collaborations, and connecting with fellow developers and professionals.
 Feel free to reach out to me through the following channels: